Import Samples, Subsamples and Containers into Inventory 🧪

 Import the Samples CSV

-1. Click on Import -> Samples in the inventory sidebar (or switch to Samples tab if already on Import page)
+1. Click on Create -> Samples, under CSV Import in the inventory sidebar (or switch to Samples tab if already on Import page)

 1. Click on Select Samples CSV File to upload your CSV